 - Intellectual: PA students must be able to sustain attention, calculate, reason, analyze, assimilate, and recall technically detailed and complex information.
 Correlating information and problem solving to arrive at a reasonable clinical conclusion in a timely fashion is a basic tenet of clinical practice.
 Students must be able to learn through a variety of teaching modalities including classroom instruction, small group and collaborative activities, simulated and clinical environments.
 With rapidly expanding avenues of clinical information, the ability to extract valid, useful and relevant information from the medical literature is also required to formulate accurate diagnoses and treatment plans.
 In addition, students should be able to comprehend three-dimensional relationships and understand the spatial relationships of structures.

 - Behavioral and Social Attributes: PA students must be able to relate and perform professionally in all aspects of PA training and in a work the clinical environment with patients and other members of the health care team.
 Students must possess emotional health and maturity for full utilization of intellectual abilities.
-They need to exercise good judgement, empathy, integrity and honesty in all academic settings and possess sufficient interpersonal skills to develop mature, effective, compassionate and respectful relationships with peers, patients, patient families and caregivers and all member of the health care team.
+They need to exercise good judgment, empathy, integrity and honesty in all academic settings and possess sufficient interpersonal skills to develop mature, effective, compassionate and respectful relationships with peers, patients, patient families and caregivers and all member of the health care team.
 Students must be able to tolerate physically taxing workloads, changing environments and rotating schedules.
 They must display flexibility and learn to function in the face of uncertainties inherent in the practice of medicine.
 Students should take responsibility for their own learning and recognize insufficiencies in knowledge or skills and seek assistance as they strive for excellence.
 Students are expected to accept suggestions and criticisms and respond by appropriate modification of behavior.